Conditional Selective Inference for the Selected Groups in Panel Data: Selective Inference for the Selected Groups

-\end{lem} It follows from Lemmas \ref{lem1} and \ref{lem2} that all inequalities in \eqref{eq:s1} and \eqref{eq:s2} are in fact quadratic in $\phi$, and their coefficients can be derived analytically.
-Hence, the computation of the set $\cS$ involves solving $\mathcal{O}(NKS)$ quadratic inequalities in $\phi$.
+\end{lemma} It follows from Lemmas \ref{lem1} and \ref{lem2} that all inequalities in \eqref{eq:s1} and \eqref{eq:s2} are quadratic in $\phi$, and their coefficients can be derived analytically.
+Hence, characterizing the set $\cS$ reduces to solving $\mathcal{O}(NKS)$ quadratic inequalities in $\phi$.
+Analogous to Proposition 3 of \cite{chen2023selective}, for fixed dimension \(p\), the additional computational cost of evaluating the selective p-value is therefore of order \(\mathcal{O}(NKS)\), apart from the preliminary cost of obtaining the initial estimators and running the \(k\)-means algorithm.